bdeck8317/compPsy.github.io/index.md

 ## Lessons and Tutorials

-All your course lessons and assignments can be found on the [lessons](toc.md){:target="_blank"} page.
+The course lessons and assignments can be found on the [lessons](toc.md){:target="_blank"} page.
 Or by using the navigation bar at the top of the page.

 ## Resources